padhmanethrri/aoc-hardcaml/day1/part1/README.md

 - **Architecture**:
   The design explicitly models state using registers and clocked updates, reflecting a hardware-oriented approach.
-This structure provides a foundation for exploring FPGA-native parallelism that would not be available in a purely CPU-based solution.
+This structure provides a solid foundation for exploring FPGA-native parallelism that would not be available in a purely CPU-based solution.

 - **Language Features**:
-  Hardcaml was chosen to express the design due to its strong typing and compositional style, which help describe hardware behavior more structurally than traditional Verilog for this kind of problem.
+  Hardcaml was chosen to express the design due to its strong typing and compositional style, which helps describe hardware behavior in a structured and maintainable way.

 Physical synthesis considerations informed the design at a high level to ensure the implementation remains synthesizable, while the work itself was focused on RTL-level modeling and simulation.